taype/AI-Learn/LLM/readme.txt

 Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling Llama 2: Open Foundation and Fine-Tuned Chat Models https://arxiv.org/pdf/2307.09288.pdf
-BloombergGPT: A Large Language Model for Finance
+BloombergGPT: A Large Language Model for Finance Direct Preference Optimization: Your Language Model is Secretly a Reward Model Mistral 7B
+Orca 2: Teaching Small Language Models How to Reason